yondaime777/gp7mods/README.md

         -- NOCLIP
         game:GetService("RunService").Stepped:Connect(function()
-            if noclipOn and LocalPlayer.Character then
+            if LocalPlayer.Character then
                 for _, part in pairs(LocalPlayer.Character:GetDescendants()) do
                     if part:IsA("BasePart") then
-                        part.CanCollide = false
+                        part.CanCollide = not noclipOn
                     end
                 end
             end